Merchant Account Fees Explained

 Assessment Fees

-Assessment fees are charged by the cardmember associations for various expenses including fraud prevention and network operations, and merchant service providers often pass them along to their customers.
+Assessment fees are charged by the cardmember associations for various expenses including fraud prevention and network operations.
+Merchant service providers often pass them along to their customers.

 Rates per transaction are typically around: